-Rooted in fair trade, the artisan fair supports communities from both the countryside and city and small businesses, promoting cultural revitalization and Ecuador’s historical patrimony.
+Rooted in fair trade, this artisan fair supports communities from the countryside, city, and small businesses, promoting cultural revitalization and Ecuador’s historical patrimony.

 The Mindalae Museum in the same complex celebrates Ecuadorian craftsmanship through the ages and, above all, its sustainability.